-2 Graticule size and storage are determined by the mainframe the 7CT1N and 5CT1N are used in
+^{} Graticule size and storage capability are determined by the mainframe that the 7CT1N and 5CT1N are used in.

-The 576 and the 577 are the most capable (and the most expensive) vacuum tube curve tracers due to their extensive feature set, very high maximum plate voltage, and wide range of grid voltage steps.
+The 577 and the 576 are the most capable vacuum tube curve tracers due to their extensive feature set, their very high maximum plate voltage, and their wide range of available grid voltage steps.
+The 577 is capable of 2A of plate current but the 576 can only provide 0.2A.which is surprising since even the much earlier 575 was capable of 1A of plate current.